cosmos/cosmos-sdk/depinject/README.md

 #### `BindInterface` API

-In the above situation registering a binding for a given interface binding may look like
+In the above situation registering a binding for a given interface binding may look like:

 ```go
 depinject.Inject(